rpickard01/hearing-lived-experience/pages/edition-introduction.md

 # Works Cited #

-Camlot, Jason.
-Phonopoetics: The Making of Early Literary Recordings.
+Camlot, Jason. _Phonopoetics: The Making of Early Literary Recordings_.
 Stanford University Press, 2019.

 Clement, Tanya.
-“The Ear and the Shunting Yard: Meaning Making as Resonance in Early Information Theory.”
-Information & Culture, University of Texas Press, vol. 49, no. 4, 2014, pp. 401-426.
+“The Ear and the Shunting Yard: Meaning Making as Resonance in Early Information Theory.” _Information & Culture, University of Texas Press_, vol. 49, no. 4, 2014, pp. 401-426.

-Knutson, Susan L. Narrative in the Feminine: Daphne Marlatt and Nicole Brossard.
+Knutson, Susan L. _Narrative in the Feminine: Daphne Marlatt and Nicole Brossard_.
 Wilfrid Laurier University Press, Waterloo, 2000.

-Lacey, Kate, and Michele Hilmes.
-Feminist Media Histories.
+Lacey, Kate, and Michele Hilmes. _Feminist Media Histories_.
 U of California Press, vol. 1, no. 4, 2015.

-McArthur, Marit, et. al. “Beyond Poet Voice: Sampling the (Non-) Performance Styles of 100 American Poets.”
-Journal of Cultural Analytics, vol. 3, no. 1, 2008, pp. 1-72.
+McArthur, Marit, et. al. “Beyond Poet Voice: Sampling the (Non-) Performance Styles of 100 American Poets.” _Journal of Cultural Analytics_, vol. 3, no. 1, 2008, pp. 1-72.

 MacDonald, Tanis.
-“In Her Element.”
-Canadian Literature, Pacific Affairs, University of British Columbia, Vancouver, no. 237, 2019, pp. 161-2.
+“In Her Element.” _Canadian Literature_, Pacific Affairs, University of British Columbia, Vancouver, no. 237, 2019, pp. 161-2.

-Moss, Laura, and Gillian Jerome. “‘Beyond the Hungry Edge’: An Interview with Daphne Marlatt.”
-Studies in Canadian Literature, vol. 41, no. 1, 2016, pp. 248-65.
+Moss, Laura, and Gillian Jerome. “‘Beyond the Hungry Edge’: An Interview with Daphne Marlatt.” _Studies in Canadian Literature_, vol. 41, no. 1, 2016, pp. 248-65.

 “Performing the Archive.”
 SoundBox Signals Season 1, Episode 2.
 Co-produced by Karis Shearer and Nour Sallam.
 Available online: https://soundbox.ok.ubc.ca/index.php/performing-the-archive/.

-Simpson, Leanne B. As We have Always Done: Indigenous Freedom Through Radical Resistance.
+Simpson, Leanne B. _As We have Always Done: Indigenous Freedom Through Radical Resistance_.
 U of Minnesota Press, 2017.